-All outstanding convertible notes are accounted for using the guidance set forth in the Financial Accounting Standards Board, or FASB, Accounting Standards Codification (ASC) 815 requiring that we determine whether the embedded conversion option must be separated and accounted for separately.
-ASC 470-20 regarding debt with conversion and other options requires the issuer of a convertible debt instrument that may be settled in cash upon conversion to separately account for the liability (debt) and equity (conversion option) components of the instrument in a manner that reflects the issuer's nonconvertible debt borrowing rate.
-We account for the 4.5% convertible notes as liability, on an aggregated basis, in their entirety.
-The conversion feature for our 7.5% convertible notes is accounted for as a derivative which is bifurcated from the debt host contract and is measured at fair value through the statement of operations.
-On April 12, 2017, we received approval from our stockholders to issue shares of our common stock in excess of 19.9% of our outstanding shares of common stock immediately prior to the closing of the issuance of our 7.5% convertible notes to settle conversion requests and pay interest on our issued 7.5% convertible notes.
-As a result, we reclassified the embedded derivative to equity.
+All of our outstanding convertible notes are accounted for using the guidance set forth in FASB ASC 815 which requires that we determine whether the embedded conversion option must be separated and accounted for separately.
+ASC 470-20, regarding debt with conversion and other options, requires the issuer of a convertible debt instrument that may be settled in cash upon conversion to separately account for the liability (debt) and equity (conversion option) components of the instrument in a manner that reflects the issuer's nonconvertible debt borrowing rate.

+We account for the 2013 Notes as a liability, on an aggregated basis, in their entirety.
+The 2016 Notes were accounted for partially as liability and equity components of the instrument and partially as a debt host contract with an embedded derivative resulting from the conversion feature.
+During the year ended December 31, 2017, the embedded derivative was reclassified to additional paid in capital.